Cybercrimes are on a constant rise around the world, and the latest cybersecurity statistics confirm this trend.

 (Source: University of Maryland)

-Even if the tactic used is simple scripts, cybersecurity threats don’t have to be sophisticated to incur damage, especially if these uncontrollable attacks happen every 39 seconds.
+Even if the tactic used is simple scripts, statistics on cybersecurity indicate that threats don’t have to be sophisticated to incur damage, especially if these uncontrollable attacks happen every 39 seconds.

 5. A security effectiveness report states that 53% of cyberattacks go unnoticed.